 then the Exhale Peer Counselor Program may be the right place for you!

 We provide excellent training, a dynamic community, and a variety of leadership opportunities to those who are accepted into our award-winning program.

-Our 60-hour training is offered in the fall and spring in Oakland, California.
+Our 60-hour training is offered twice a year in Oakland, California.
+We are working on scaling our training program beyond the Bay Area, so we encourage applicants from all over the country to apply.
 Volunteers make a 12-month service commitment after the training ends.

 Who volunteers with Exhale, and why should I become an Exhale counselor?